microsoft/mona-saas/docs/config-settings.md

 ## `Deployment` settings

+All these settings are automatically configured during setup.

 | Name | Description |
 | --- | --- |
 | `Deployment:AppInsightsInstrumentationKey` | This is the [instrumentation key](https://docs.microsoft.com/azure/azure-monitor/app/create-new-resource#copy-the-instrumentation-key) that Mona uses to publish telemetry to Application Insights. |